LoganJonesDevelopment/nodeJSIntro/README.md

+# Node JS and Express
-# First project made utilizing node.js and express to create and work with an api.
+First project made utilizing node.js and express to create and work with an api.
 Other tools used are nodemon, and eslint.